Christ the King Catholic Church: History

 The church was built in 1930 by the immigrant Goan community who had come to Uganda to construct the Uganda Railway.
 In 1972, following the expulsion of Ugandan Asians by dictator Idi Amin, the church underwent a modest expansion to its present dimensions.

 Expansion

 In 1992, plans were initiated to enlarge the church to accommodate more worshippers.
 The parish began putting aside some funds to cover the expansion costs that year.
 In 2013, the Kampala Capital City Authority (KCCA) rejected the expansion plans submitted that year because the plans lacked parking space.

 Beginning in November 2016, the church will begin a multi-phased expansion and renovation that will last until 2018.
 The seating capacity will be increased from the current 600 to 1,500.
 The architectural plans were drawn by Ssentoogo & Partners Architects.
 The construction contract was awarded to Seyani Brothers, a Ugandan construction company.
 The budgeted construction costs are UGX:8.8 billion.
-As at October 2016, about 78 percent of the needed funds (approx. UGX 6.864 billion), had been collected, leaving a balance of about UGX 1.936 billion.
+As of October 2016, about 78 percent of the needed funds (approx. UGX 6.864 billion), had been collected, leaving a balance of about UGX 1.936 billion.
 The renovations are expected to conclude in April 2018.